sushant5101/Hangman_GUI_based/README.md

 v1.2: Added favicon to the page, one text box to take user input.

 v1.3: Added more little ui changes .< _ >.

+v1.4: Added change to the ui element on the basis of user intraction.